 There are different types of Kvass, I’ve made a naturally fermented Beet Kvass which is incredibly healthy and full of probiotics.
 You can add different fruits to Kvass, honestly Kvass can be made with almost anything, there are some

 scary inventive Kvass recipes out there.
 Be careful what you try!

 Rye Bread Kvass has added brewer’s yeast, but Beet Kvass ferments naturally and bubbles from the lacto-fermentation.
 My Russian Kvass recipe recommends for the bottled Kvass to sit in the fridge for 3 days for better flavour, but you can drink it right away if you like.
 It tastes better the longer it sits before you drink it.

-Russian Kvass has been a traditional summer drink, although nothing would stop you from making it in the winter.
-In Soviet times, there was a large ‘barrel’ of Kvass on wheels that people would line up to buy a glass of Kvas, often drunk from a communal cup.
+Russian Bread Kvass has been a traditional summer drink, although nothing would stop you from making it in the winter.
+In Soviet times, there was a large ‘barrel’ of Kvass on wheels that people would line up to buy a glass of Kvas, sometimes drunk from a communal cup.
 Thank goodness that doesn’t happen anymore.

 In Russian, Kvas has 4 letters, which literally spell K-v-a-s phonetically, so I am completely at a loss at the extra letter S in the english translation kvass.
-Maybe I should stop whining about the phonics, and pour myself another cold glass from my Russian Kvass recipe.
+Maybe I should stop whining about the phonics, and pour myself another cold glass from my traditional Russian Kvass recipe.
 Bon Appetit! Приятного аппетита!

 - loaf of dark Rye Bread 400g (the darker the better)

 - 5 litres water

 - 2 teaspoons brewers yeast (7 grams or 1 packet)

 - Fill large stock pot with 5 litres of water and bring to a boil.